Ecilos/ecilos-unity-assets-avatars/README.md

-# Avatar assets for Ecilos project
+# Sandbox - Avatar assets for Ecilos project

+This repository acts as a sandbox for developing new avatars for Ecilos project.

 ## Prerequisites